This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Another reason to transplant tomatoes?
 The healthier the stalk, the healthier the plant.
 Leggy seedlings will equal leggy plants.

 See how tall and spindly this plant is?
 This plant is in desperate need of transplanting into a larger container.
 It also should have had a support stick set in the cup.
 Tying the tomato stems to the stick would help support it.

 A few more days like this and this tomato would probably fall over and break its stem.
 Who wants to go to the trouble of seeding cups, watering them daily and then just watch the seedling fall over and die?

-Getting ready to transplant the tomato seedlings
+Preparing to transplant tomato plants

 It’s really important to wash your containers out before you put another plant into them.
 Even though we don’t use fertilizers, the containers all still need a good scrubbing.

 It would be best to do this outside in the warmth and then let the sun dry out the containers.

 Once you add it to the pot, then give it a good watering.
 Then I turn my tomato seedling upside down, making sure to splay my fingers on either side of the main stem.
 I do this to protect the seedling from falling over and splitting.
 Always be sure to support that stem!

 When the plants are this tall, it is really easy to have the seedlings topple over and split their main stem.